-Our latest auto aftermarket trends forecast shows that digital will influence nearly $152 billion in parts and accessory sales through all retail channels by 2021.
+Our latest automotive aftermarket industry trends forecast shows that digital will influence nearly $152 billion in parts and accessory sales.
+That’s through all retail channels by 2021.
 This includes offline retail through chain stores like AutoZone or Advance Auto, automobile dealers, local independent brick & mortar retailers, and jobbers.
 Much of this is occurring on mobile phones.

 Digital obviously already influences online sales, including online retailers and manufacturers selling direct to consumers (DTC), which is growing rapidly.

 Unfortunately many brick and mortar retailers are still unprepared to bridge the digital divide.

 Automotive aftermarket industry trends in 2018 include digital influence

 Digital influence on #autoparts sales: $152 billion by 2021 through all brick and mortar retail channels as well as online and manufacturer direct-to-consumer (DTC).
 Click To TweetHedges & Company research over the past year or so has shown that 93% of auto parts buyers do online research before making a purchase, whether that purchase is made online or in a retail store.
 That is an amazing statistic.
 Digital influence among auto parts buyers is stronger than in many other industries.

 Over half of parts buyers go to manufacturer websites during the pre-purchase research phase.
 More than four out of five parts buyers base their decision to buy on a brand’s online presence.
 Let that sink in for a moment: before making a purchase, even in a retail store, more than half of parts buyers visit a manufacturers’ website as part of the buying process.

 Digital influence in auto parts sales: $152 billion by 2021